timothysanders/cs-034-lab-two/README.md

 # cs-034-lab-two
-Implementation of "Otto Grader"-- student grade manage system
+Implementation of "Otto Grader"-- a student grade manage system

 ## Purpose
 - Enroll a new student to a given course